Start running without complaints

 Flat, flat or splayed feet: no reason for orthopaedic insoles

+Don't worry so much about your foot type.
 Have you already been fitted with insoles to straighten your foot?
-Then it usually happens that you put the insole in the shoe, walk and are confronted with the following problems: After a few kilometres you have a blister under your foot, you can no longer feel your feet or it simply hurts because the insole is so hard.
+Then it usually happens that you put the insole in your shoe, go for a run and are confronted with the following problems: after a few kilometers you have a blister under your foot, you can no longer feel your feet or it simply hurts because the insole is so hard.

 Improve movement in the long term